 Loss and loss expenses include both net paid losses and reserve changes for unpaid losses as well as the associated loss expenses.
-Most of the incurred losses and loss expenses shown in the personal lines segment three-year highlights table are for the respective current accident years, and reserve development on prior accident years is shown separately.
+Most of the incurred losses and loss expenses shown in the personal lines insurance segment three-year highlights table are for the respective current accident years, with reserve development on prior accident years shown separately.
 Since approximately two-thirds of our personal lines current accident year incurred losses and loss expenses represent net paid amounts, the remaining one-third represents reserves for our estimate of ultimate losses and loss expenses.
 These reserves develop over time, and we re-estimate previously reported reserves as we learn more about the development of the related claims.
 The table below illustrates that development.
-For example, the 86.6 percent accident year 2012 loss and loss expense ratio reported as of December 31, 2012, developed favorably by 3.2 percentage points to 83.4 percent due to claims settling for less than previously estimated, or due to updated reserve estimates for unpaid claims, as of December 31, 2013.
-Accident years 2012 and 2011 for the personal lines segment have both developed favorably, as indicated by the progression over time for the ratios in the table.
+For example, the 70.7 percent accident year 2013 loss and loss expense ratio reported as of December 31, 2013, developed favorably by 1.6 percentage points to 69.1 percent due to claims settling for less than previously estimated, or due to updated reserve estimates for unpaid claims, as of December 31, 2014.
+Accident years 2013 and 2012 for the personal lines insurance segment have both developed favorably, as indicated by the progression over time for the ratios in the table.

-(Dollars in millions) Accident year loss and loss expenses incurred at nd ratios to o earned p remi ums: Accident Year: : 2013 2012 2011 2013 2012 2011 as of December 31, 2013 \$ 678 \$ 723 \$ 692 70.7% 83.4% 90.8% as of December 31, 2012 751 705 86.6 92.5 as of December 31, 2011 765 100.3
+(Dollars in millions) Accident year loss and loss expenses incurred and ratios to earned premiums: 2012 2014 2013 Accident year: 2012 72.2% 69.1% as of December 31, 2014 752 \$ 664 723 83.4% as of December 31, 2013 678 723 70.7 83.4 751 as of December 31, 2012 86.6

-Catastrophe losses, as discussed in Consolidated Property Casualty Insurance Results of Operations, explain much of the movement in current accident year loss and loss expense ratios for accident years 2011 through 2013.
-Catastrophe losses added 8.8 percentage points for 2013, 18.4 points for 2012 and 23.6 points for 2011 to the respective personal lines current accident year loss and loss expense ratios in the table above.
-Personal lines catastrophe losses for 2012 and 2011 were much higher than our 8.7 percent 10-year annual average for the years 2001 through 2010, while 2013 was in line with that historical average.
-Personal lines catastrophe losses also are inherently volatile, as discussed above and in Consolidated Property Casualty Insurance Results of Operations.
+Catastrophe losses, as discussed in Consolidated Property Casualty Insurance Results, explain much of the movement in current accident year loss and loss expense ratios for accident years 2014 and 2013, compared with 2012.
+Catastrophe losses added 8.8 percentage points for both 2014 and 2013, and 18.4 points for 2012 to the respective personal lines current accident year loss and loss expense ratios in the table above.
+Personal lines catastrophe losses for 2014 and 2013 were basically in line with our 8.7 percent 10-year annual average for the years 2001 through 2010, while 2012 was much higher than that historical average.
+Personal lines catastrophe losses also are inherently volatile, as discussed above and in Consolidated Property Casualty Insurance Results.